 - For super tender and juicy meat, follow the recommended cooking temperature from above.
 Remember not to overcook it!

-- Also, let the loin rest for about 10 minutes prior to serving.
-It will absorb all the juices and flavors, and it will taste the best.
+- Also, let the pork rest for about 10 minutes prior to serving.
+You can let it rest on a wooden board wrapped in aluminum foil.
+This will absorb all the juices and flavors, and it will taste the best.

 - Feel free to use bone-in or boneless loin.

 - In addition, use other fresh or dried herbs.
 Great alternatives would be red pepper flakes, onion powder, garlic powder, etc.

 - You can also add some soy sauce to the marinade.
 In that case, adjust the salt and pepper per your taste.

 - Ensure to cook it with the white fat cap side up, and not the other way around.

 - You can cook it together with vegetables on the side.
 Just know that the cooking time will increase as the veggies will keep some of the heat from cooking the pork.